Canelo and Golovkin motivated by justice in long-awaited trilogy fight

 It is clear that Golovkin is not as wicked in the ring now as he was during his finest years when he ruined a dozen top challengers, often in cruel displays.
 He cut fighters down with damning punches to liver and head and they often fell in agony and screaming.
 He has stopped or knocked out 37 of the 42 men he has beaten.
 He was ruthless, cold in the ring and a smiling delight away from the lights.
 “I bring big drama show,” he would predict.
 And he did.

 Canelo is more methodical but equally savage, and his fists have left so many out cold or curled up in tears on the canvas.
 He was not ready for Mayweather and Bivol was too big and smart, but there appear very few signs of ageing in the wonderboy.
 His first fights were for a handful of pesos at tiny venues in Mexico when he was just 15.
-Now he makes in excess of $40million for every fight.
+Now he makes in excess of $40m for every fight.

 It is hard to bet against Canelo, hard to see any signs that his punch resistance has gone; a vulnerable fighter is fodder to Golovkin.
 Less than a year ago, Canelo was exceptional when he beat Caleb Plant in Las Vegas on a memorable night.
 Plant was bigger, fresher, younger, unbeaten, a world champion and yet he was chopped down in 11 rounds.
 It was impressive.

-Golovkin, meanwhile, showed glimpses of his ruthless history when he stopped Murata in the 9th round in April.
+Golovkin, meanwhile, showed glimpses of his ruthless history when he stopped Murata in the ninth round in April.
 Murata ran out of space, ideas and desire once Golovkin found his range.
 The problem for Golovkin is that Canelo has taken his best when the Kazakh was clearly at his best.
 That must be on Golovkin’s mind, behind his eyelids each night he goes to sleep.

 Canelo on points in another great fight is the simple choice on Saturday night – it is the choice the bookies will shorten as they struggle to keep their cash safe.